 Return to Krakow in the evening for overnight.

 On the way to Wroclaw.
 Visit the city of bridges.

 Meet your local driver after breakfast and get to the railway station to board the express train to Wroclaw.
 The journey shouldn’t take more than 3,5 hours.
-After arrival to Wroclaw, welcome meeting with your local driver and transfer to the centrally-located hotel.
+After arrival at Wroclaw, welcome meeting with your local driver and transfer to the centrally-located hotel.

-Meet the one of our English-speaking guides and enjoy a 3-hour walk around the city, which includes the most important and impressive sites, like: the Old Town with splendid manor houses, busy Market Hall and beautiful Opera building; Ostrow Tumski (the Cathedral Island) with the cathedral of St. John the Baptist’s and the two-storey Gothic Holy Cross Church and University with magnificent Baroque hall of Aula Leopoldina.
+Meet one of our English-speaking guides and enjoy a 3-hour walk around the city, which includes the most important and impressive sites, like the Old Town with splendid manor houses, busy Market Hall and beautiful Opera building; Ostrow Tumski (the Cathedral Island) with the cathedral of St. John the Baptist’s and the two-storey Gothic Holy Cross Church and University with magnificent Baroque hall of Aula Leopoldina.
 Your visit will be incomplete without a gem of modernist architecture, the Centennial Hall (Hala Stulecia).
 Don’t forget to visit this UNESCO monument on your free time!

 Free time and overnight in Wroclaw.

 Mysterious Silesia Tour (Ksiaz castle - Swidnica - Osowka)